IYENGAR YOGA GOES ELECTRIC!

 Live, interactive practice via Zoom

-All classes are online for as long as public health precautions require us to keep our physical distance (but not be isolated!).
+All classes are online.
 I look forward to seeing you on the screen very soon!

-Click a calendar listing to get the class description and link to attend via Zoom:
+Click a calendar listing to get the class description and Zoom link.

-- Iyengar Yoga Basics – new! – for those brand new to yoga – a monthly introduction to Iyengar yoga principles, props and poses.
+- Iyengar Yoga Basics – for those brand new to yoga – a monthly introduction to Iyengar yoga principles, props and poses.

 - All Levels – beginners and more experienced students practice together.
 Reinforces the foundation and introduces inversions (and modifications).